 Memento MacGuffin: Grumman secures Scoresby's help by giving him a ring - a keepsake of his mother's that Lee had lost almost forty years previously.

-Never Got To Say Goodbye: After being separated from Lyra in the balloon crash towards the end of the first book, Lee does not get see her again before he dies.
+Never Got to Say Goodbye: After being separated from Lyra in the balloon crash towards the end of the first book, Lee does not get to see her again before he dies.
 He does, finally, meet Lyra again in the final book while he is a shade in the underworld.